shivpatel779/this_is_the_friend/README.md

 	has_many :pending_friends, -> { where(friendships: { accepted: false}) }, through: :friendships, source: :friend
 	has_many :requested_friendships, -> { where(friendships: { accepted: false}) }, through: :received_friendships, source: :user

+# to call all your friends

 	def friends
 	  active_friends | received_friends
 	end

+# to call your pending sent or received

+	def pending
+		pending_friends | requested_friendships
+	end

 ```

 See where we told Rails that we have the friend_id as a foreign key?
 That’s us giving rails a gentle nudge to work out the two users who are in the friendship.

-That friends method at the end is a succinct way to call the method in the app and bring back friends.
+### Controller

 So, we need a controller to work it’s magic with this amazing model, then we need view/’s